 Bankruptcies can affect a person’s credit and personal finances for several years, but it is a very good option for relief from debt for some individuals.
-Each client’s circumstances are unique, and an insolvency service is a place to consult.
+Each client’s circumstances are unique, and an insolvency trustee is someone to consult.

 Bankruptcy filings are very complicated, and in Canada, they must be handled through a trustee in an authorized bankruptcy or insolvency firm.